Predicate Validators

 elif key_type == "consensus":

-# Must be submitted before deadline
+# Must be submitted before the deadline

 if percent_complete > CONSENSUS_STORE_DEADLINE: